coder/code-server/docs/guide.md

 self-signed certificate, you can use [mkcert](https://mkcert.dev) to create a self-signed certificate that's trusted by your operating system, then pass the certificate to code-server via the `cert` and `cert-key` config fields.

+### TLS 1.3 and Safari

+If you will be using Safari and your configuration does not allow anything less than TLS 1.3 you will need to add support for TLS 1.2 since Safari does not support TLS 1.3 for web sockets at the time of writing.
+If this is the case you should see OSSStatus: 9836 in the browser console.

 ## External authentication